 Oamaru Opera House is one of the most significant heritage places in Oamaru, important to the town and nationally to New Zealand for its historic, social and aesthetic values.
 This is recognised by its registration under the Historic Places Act and its listing on the District Plan.
 Registered as Category II under section 22 of the Historic Places Act 1993 The Oamaru Opera House is regarded as a place of ‘historical or cultural significance or value’.

-The Opera House is open to the public 8:30am to 4pm weekdays and 10am to 1pm Saturdays.
+The Opera House is open to the public 8:30am to 2pm weekdays.
 Feel free to come in and have a look around.
-For formal tours, staff are available 10am to 1pm weekdays.
+For formal tours, staff are available 10am to 1pm weekdays – please book ahead.

 John Meggett Forrester (1866-1965) grew up in Oamaru where his father Thomas Forrester (1838-1907) was practising as an architect.
 Having been educated at Oamaru Grammar School, he entered the architectural profession and in 1890 took over his father’s practice, Forrester and Lemon, following the death of John Lemon (1828-90).